kyma-project/kyma/docs/application-connector/08-09-renew-client-cert.md

 By default, a client certificate you generate when you connect an external solution to Kyma is valid for 92 days.
 Follow this tutorial to renew a client certificate.

-> **NOTE:** You as the user are responsible for rotating and renewing the certificates.
+> **NOTE:** You, as the user, are responsible for rotating and renewing the certificates.

 >**NOTE:** You can only renew client certificates that are still valid.
 If your client certificate is expired or revoked, you must generate a new one.